wrongcoder/gdx-archetype/src/main/resources/archetype-resources/README.md

 	-noverify -javaagent:${symbol_dollar}{MAVEN_REPOSITORY}/org/springframework/springloaded/1.1.5.RELEASE/springloaded-1.1.5.RELEASE.jar

-where `${symbol_dollar}{MAVEN_REPOSITORY}` is your local Maven repository, usually
+where `${symbol_dollar}{MAVEN_REPOSITORY}` is your local Maven repository, usually _${symbol_dollar}HOME/.m2/repository_.
-${symbol_dollar}HOME/.m2/repository.
 (If you're using IntelliJ IDEA, the `${symbol_dollar}{MAVEN_REPOSITORY}` will be replaced for you automatically.)

 Testing the HTML target
 -------------------------------------------------------------------------------

-Generally, you should develop using the desktop target, and just check the html target every once in a while.
+Generally, you should develop using the _desktop_ target, and just check the _html_ target every once in a while.
 Developing using the GWT SuperDev mode is another possibility.

-To start up a web server to test the html target, execute:
+To start up a web server to test the _html_ target, execute:

 	${artifactId}${symbol_dollar} mvn -P html,dev clean package tomcat7:run